mateuszwojt/NukeCGDenoiser/README.md

 > OIDN is no longer provided as third party library withing this repository.
 You need to compile it yourself or download the pre-built binaries from [here](https://github.com/OpenImageDenoise/oidn/releases) before building this plugin.

-Just be sure to specify path to the OpenImageDenoise library using `DOIDN_ROOT` variable.
+Just be sure to specify path to the OpenImageDenoise library using `OIDN_ROOT` variable.

 ### Linux